“I became a teacher for the money” said no one ever.

 Is tutoring right for you?

-What I’ve outlined above is a few of the main ways you can try out tutoring on your own.
+What I’ve outlined above are a few of the main ways you can try out tutoring on your own.

 There are some parts of tutoring that make it fun and rewarding and others that can make it quite troublesome.